New Spain: Valley of Mexico

 Mexico City dominated the Valley of Mexico, but the valley continued to have dense indigenous populations challenged by growing, increasingly dense Spanish settlement.
 The Valley of Mexico had many former Indian city-states that became Indian towns in the colonial era.
 These towns continued to be ruled by indigenous elites under the Spanish crown, with an indigenous governor and a town councils.
-These Indian towns close to the capital were the most desirable ones for encomenderos to hold and for the friars to evangelize.
+The Indian towns close to the capital were the most desirable ones for encomenderos to hold and for the friars to evangelize.

 The capital was provisioned by the indigenous towns, and its labor was available for enterprises that ultimately created a colonial economy.
 The gradual drying up of the central lake system created more dry land for farming, but the sixteenth-century population declines allowed Spaniards to expand their acquisition of land.
 One region that retained strong Indian land holding was the southern fresh water area, with important suppliers of fresh produce to the capital.
-The area was characterized by intensely cultivated chinampas, man-made extensions of cultivable land into the lake system.
+The area was characterized by intensely cultivated chinampas, human-made extensions of cultivable land into the lake system.
 These chinampa towns retained a strong indigenous character, and Indians continued to hold the majority of that land, despite its closeness to the Spanish capital.
 A key example is Xochimilco.

 Texcoco in the pre-conquest period was one of the three members of the Aztec Triple Alliance and the cultural center of the empire.
 It fell on hard times in the colonial period as an economic backwater.
 Spaniards with any ambition or connections would be lured by the closeness of Mexico City, so that the Spanish presence was minimal and marginal.

 Tlaxcala, the major ally of the Spanish against the Aztecs of Tenochtitlan, also became something of a backwater, but like Puebla it did not come under the control of Spanish encomenderos.
 No elite Spaniards settled there, but like many other Indian towns in the Valley of Mexico, it had an assortment of small-scale merchants, artisans, farmers and ranchers, and textile workshops (obrajes).